realm/realm-object-server/getting-started-enterprise/README.md

     $ git clone https://github.com/realm/realm-mobile-platform.git
     $ cd realm-mobile-platform/getting-started-enterprise

 In addition to Docker, you will need a feature token in order to use these Enterprise features.
-For more information, please visit [https://realm.io/pricing/](https://realm.io/pricing/).
+You can obtain a trial feature token from [here](https://realm.io/pricing/).

+### Setup

 Once you have obtained a feature token, you need to set it in your environment: